William Woods University

 Shows

-William Woods participates in a number of national and international horse shows each year, in which all students are invited to participate.
-Showing at these events teaches poise, sportsmanship and responsibility and provides opportunities to come in contact with prospective employers.
+William Woods participates in many local, regional, and national horse shows each year.
+Showing and working at these events provides opportunities to connect with prospective employers.
 Shows range from local schooling shows to “A” rated national shows such as:

 • The American Royal in Kansas City